libp2p/specs/addressing/README.md

 This also applies to circuit addresses: the security protocol is encoded in the `<destination address>` as defined in [`p2p-circuit` Relay Addresses](#p2p-circuit-relay-addresses).

+Advertising the secure channel protocol through the peer's Multiaddr instead of negotiating the protocol in-band forces users to advertise an updated Multiaddr when changing the secure channel protocol in use.
+This is especially cumbersome when using hardcoded Multiaddresses.
+Users may leverage the [dnsaddr] Multiaddr protocol as well as using a new UDP or TCP port for the new protocol to ease the transition.

 Implementations using [Protocol Select](https://github.com/libp2p/specs/pull/349/) (**TODO**: update link) MUST encapsulate the security protocol in the multiaddr.
 Note that it’s not valid to assume that any node that encapsulated the security